mcekwonu/ExtensysPlots/README.md

 2. Using different fonts:

-    * originproPlots uses the default sans-serif font.
+    * originproPlot uses the default sans-serif font.
 If you would like to specify a different font, you can use:

         ```python
         import matplotlib.pyplot as plt